-Decades of civil war before South Sudan became a nation and continuing to the present have left it one of the poorest countries in the world.
-Wracked by conflict, the young nation hasn’t been able to provide its people the basics of adequate healthcare, education, and income opportunities.
-Children are paying the price with their lives.
+Decades of civil war before South Sudan became a nation in 2011 and continuing to the present have left it one of the poorest countries in the world.
+Wracked by conflict, the young nation hasn’t yet been able to provide its people the basics of adequate healthcare, education, and income opportunities.

-In February, World Vision accepted the first 250 of nearly 700 child soldiers and other children who have been associated with armed groups in South Sudan into a program to ease their transition to civilian life.
-Caseworkers will help them recover from the violence they’ve seen and experienced, so they can peacefully rejoin their families and communities.
+In February 2018, World Vision accepted the first 250 of nearly 700 child soldiers and other children who had associated with armed groups in South Sudan into a program to ease their transition to civilian life.
+Caseworkers help them recover from the violence they’ve seen and experienced, so they can peacefully rejoin their families and communities.

 History of the South Sudan conflict